MicrosoftDocs/dynamics365smb-docs/business-central/map-edocuments-with-copilot.md

 ---
-title: Map E-Documents to Purchase Order Lines with Copilot
+title: Map e-documents to purchase order lines with Copilot
 description: Learn about how to use Copilot to map e-documents to purchase order lines.
 author: brentholtorf
 ms.author: bholtorf